yy140/Office-Management/README.md

 ```

 ```
-As an staff manager
+As a staff manager
 So that my staff can coordinate meetings
 I would like to add a meeting room to my office
 ```

 ```
-As an staff manager
+As a staff manager
 So that my staff can coordinate meetings
 I would like to list all the meeting rooms in my office
 ```